eth-protocol-fellows/cohort-five/projects/eods-specification.md

   * Censorship Resistant services - AVS type

-    Delegators could use the *liability proof*, received after delegating towards operators participating in FFG, for "backing" operators participanting in light protocol services i.e. CR services, committing to the provision of an “actively validated service” (AVS) and possibly receiving rewards for good service provision.
+    Delegators could use the *liability proof*, received after delegating towards operators participating in FFG, for "backing" operators participating in light protocol services i.e. CR services, committing to the provision of an “actively validated service” (AVS) and possibly receiving rewards for good service provision.

 Possible separation of protocol services(modeled upon ePBS):